mapninja/Earthsys144/week01/03_TURN_IN_introducing_google_earth_engine_with_coordinates_and_pixels.md

-# Lab 03: Coordinates & Geometries with Google Earth Engine (DRAFT)
+# Lab 03: Coordinates & Geometries with Google Earth Engine (Ready!!)

 > **Note:** To make sure you are viewing the most recent version of this lab guide, hold **Shift** and click the browser refresh button.